ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 It is the MFCC like processing done by the original Microspeech example.

-It is doing a bit more than just a MFCC since there is some noise reduction and gain control.
+It is doing a bit more than just a MFCC since there is some noise reduction and gain control so in original Microspeech it is not named MFCC.

 #### Recognition frequency